 A self-service threat modeling solution that accelerates Agile sprint development is critical for organizations to secure their SDLC practices accurately, consistently and at scale.
 ThreatModeler follows the Visual, Agile, Simple Threat modeling methodology, which is built upon the three pillars of automation, integration, and collaboration.
 The VAST methodology not only manages risk, it also creates significant payoffs.

 For a decade, ThreatModeler has driven automated threat modeling that takes the guesswork out of what was typically a manual, time-consuming activity.
 And now, with ThreatModeler’s Joint Offering with AWS, CDLC teams can automate and accelerate the design of secure AWS cloud environments.
-If you would like to see scalable threat modeling in action, contact our team and schedule a live ThreatModeler presentation.
+If you would like to see scalable threat modeling in action, book a demo to speak to a ThreatModeler expert today.